 Hemolytic anemia occurs when the body does not have enough healthy red blood cells (RBCs).
 This is because the cells are destroyed too early.
 The body also does not make new RBCs fast enough to replace the ones that are destroyed.
 There are many types of hemolytic anemia.
-Your child's healthcare provider will tell you more about the type your child has and discuss treatment options with you.
+Your child's healthcare provider will tell you more about the type your child has.
+The provider will discuss treatment options with you.

 Blood cells are made in the bone marrow.
 The bone marrow is the soft, spongy part inside bones.
-There are three types of blood cells.
+There are 3 types of blood cells.
 The RBCs are one type.
 RBCs are important because they contain hemoglobin.
-Hemoglobin is a protein that allows RBCs to carry oxygen throughout the body.
+Hemoglobin is a protein that allows RBCs to carry oxygen all over the body.
 Normally, each RBC lives in the body for about 4 months.
 New RBCs are made daily to replace the ones that die naturally or that are lost through injury or illness.

 The causes of hemolytic anemia vary depending on the type your child has.
-Possible causes include certain infections and medications.
+Possible causes include certain infections and medicines.
 Hemolytic anemia can also occur due to certain inherited conditions or autoimmune disorders.

 Symptoms can range from mild to severe.
 Some children have no symptoms at all.
 If symptoms are present, they can include: